Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 In the graceful world of koi fish, terminology pops up in both English and Japanese.
-The latter describes aspects of colour, variety and the art, while English is mostly used to convey anatomy.
-Here's the question.
-If you can keep, breed and adore your koi without learning any Japanese, why does anybody even bother?
+The latter describes aspects of colour, variety and the art of keeping these fish, while English is mostly used to convey anatomy.
+Here's the question: If you can keep, breed and adore your koi without learning any Japanese, why does anybody even bother?
 It's true that you don't need to learn a single term to keep koi.
 However, there are good reasons to know the basics.

 - When keepers discuss a topic, terminology allows instant clarification instead of a lengthy explanation.